jefdaj/cryptoisland/src/posts/2024/10/07/electionguard-blockchain-integration-ideas/index.md

 For now I mainly want to emphasize that although blockchains and related tech aren't required, they could be used to strengthen the security and trustworthiness of almost every step.

-When dealing with public elections, it's reasonable to add some redundant safeguards, after all...
+When dealing with public elections, it's reasonable to add some redundant safeguards!

 Action|EG in Theory|EG in Practice|My Suggestion
 -----|------|--------|-------